Skip to content

 Do I need to bring my own sewing machine to a quilting class?

 Yes, most quilting classes expect you to bring your own machine.
 If you don't own one yet, reach out to the store before your class date.
-We can usually arrange a loaner machine, but we need advance notice to have it threaded and ready for you.
+We may be able to arrange a loaner machine, but we need advance notice to have it threaded and ready for you.

 What is the difference between a quilting class and a longarm quilting class?

 Standard quilting classes focus on piecing a quilt top and quilting it on a domestic sewing machine.
 Longarm classes teach you to quilt on a longarm quilting machine, which is a larger, frame-mounted system for finishing full-size quilts.
-Classes like Edge 2 Edge: Semi-Automated Quilting cover longarm-specific techniques.
 If you're focused on building quilt tops, the standard quilting classes are the right fit.

 What will I learn in a free-motion quilting class?

 Free-motion quilting classes teach you to guide fabric freely under the needle rather than following a set stitch path.
-The Intro to Free Motion Quilting Class covers lowering feed dogs, choosing the right foot, and practicing basic patterns like stippling and loops.
-More advanced sessions like Free Motion Quilting with Rulers add ruler work for straight lines and geometric designs.
-A quilting foot and a machine with feed dog drop are needed for most free-motion classes.
+Introductory classes cover lowering feed dogs, choosing the right foot, and practicing basic patterns like stippling and loops.
+More advanced sessions add other techniques like ruler work for straight lines and geometric designs.
+A quilting foot and a machine with the ability to drop the feed dogs are needed for most free-motion classes.